narasak/parrot_3d/bill of materials/README.md

 | LCD Cover Bracket Left | 1 |
 | LCD Cover Bracket Right | 1 |
 | LCD Cover | 1 |

-I recommend to use thread locker like Loctite Blue 243 to secure screws during assembly (for metal thread to metal thread, Please don't use metal thread to plastic).